ibm-js/ecma402-build/README.md

 ## How to use

+### `baseUrl` is the directory containing `ecma402-build`.
+This is the most common use-case so the needed configuration is built in the layer.
-To load the minified layer you need to wrap your main `require` call with another `require`, requiring `"ecma402-build/layer"`.
+To load the minified layer you just need to wrap your main `require` call with another `require`, requiring `"ecma402-build/layer"`.
 Then you should continue to refer to modules with `"ecma402/foo"`.

 For example, this code:
 ```js